ahmedjaad/RAG-Chat-Storage/README.md

 - Left sidebar lists sessions, create/delete actions
 - Main chat area shows messages with alternating bubbles
 - Sticky composer at the bottom to send USER messages quickly
+- Now, when you send a message, the server calls OpenAI via Spring AI and posts the assistant reply back into the same session (requires OPENAI_API_KEY set)

 Tip: Open http://localhost:8080/ui to get redirected to a demo user (userId=demo).